Skip to content

 #10.
 Regular Policy Review and Updates

 The final step in creating your vendor management policy is ensuring it remains relevant.
-A policy that works today may not be suitable in a few years due to changes in your business or industry.
+A vendor governance policy that works today may not be suitable in a few years due to changes in your business or industry.
 Therefore, schedule regular reviews of the policy, preferably annually, to ensure it remains aligned with your goals and market conditions.

 Conclusion